needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 ### How it works
 Addressables uses a content catalog to map an address to each asset, specifying where and how to load it.
 In order to provide your app with the ability to modify that mapping, your original app must be aware of an online copy of this catalog.
 To set that up, enable the **Build Remote Catalog** setting on the `AddressableAssetSettings` Inspector.
 This ensures that a copy of the catalog gets built to and loaded from the specified paths.
 This load path cannot change once your app has shipped.
 The content update process creates a new version of the catalog (with the same file name) to overwrite the file at the previously specified load path.

 Building an application generates a unique app content version string, which identifies what content catalog each app should load.
 A given server can contain catalogs of multiple versions of your app without conflict.
 We store the data we need in the _addressables_content_state.bin_ file.
 This includes the version string, along with hash information for any asset that is contained in a group marked as `StaticContent`.
-By default, this file is located in the same folder as your _AddressableAssetSettings.asset_ file.
+By default, this is located in the _Assets/AddressableAssetsData/\<platform\>_ Project directory, where _\<platform\>_ is your target platform.

 The _addressables_content_state.bin_ file contains hash and dependency information for every `StaticContent` asset group in the Addressables system.
 All groups building to the _StreamingAssets_ folder should be marked as `StaticContent`, though large remote groups may also benefit from this designation.
 During the next step (preparing for content update, described below), this hash information determines if any `StaticContent` groups contain changed assets, and thus need those assets moved elsewhere.